 It’s a relaxed program that works for everybody.
 Participation is simple.

 2) Read, learn, and play - and track your reading and activities.
-Check the Library Calendar for weekly Take-&-Make craft kits!
+Check the Library Calendar for Take-&-Make craft kits and other library programs!

 3) Complete the summer challenge online or on paper and show that you completed your challenge to be eligible for prizes.

 Step 1 - Choose your summer challenge!

 Pick up a paper log at your local library starting June 14, OR sign up for an online account on the Library's Beanstack site (more about Beanstack to the right).

 Step 2 - Read, learn, and play!

 Think and talk about what you're reading and doing.
 Sing a song, share a song, write a song.
 Write a story, write a poem, write a grocery list.
 Play with your family and friends, play with sounds and words and stories.
 Celebrate life together.

 Track your reading and activities either in Beanstack or on the paper log to complete your challenge.

 Step 3 - Children and teens - claim your prize!

 When kids or teens complete their challenge, they can pick up a small prize at their local library, while supplies last.
 Visit your library by August 13 to claim your prize - turn in your paper log or tell staff you completed the challenge in Beanstack.
 At the Eureka Library, visit the desk in the children's room to claim your prize.